davispolito/MUS-545-tutorial/README.md

 Now you pray to the Computer and if all is well you will get output that looks something like this
 ![](photos/build_all.png)

+In the future you can simply use the template from [MyProj.zip](MyProj.zip).